Junior College Articulation Agreements for Transfer Students

 - Keio University in Tokyo, Japan

-Two different study tracks are available at the International Center at Keio University.
-Accepted students can choose to enroll in either the Keio University International Program or the Japanese Language Program.
+Two different study tracks are available at the International Center at Keio University’s Mita campus: International Program or the Japanese Language Program.
 The Keio International program offers core courses taught in English in combination with Japanese Language courses intended to improve students’ speaking, listening, reading and writing skills.
 The Japanese Language Program is intended for those students interested in developing or improving their Japanese language skills while learning more about the society and culture of Japan.

 - Lancaster University, Lancaster, England

-Students enroll in regular university courses in all majors at Allegheny; housing is in on-campus residence halls.
+Students directly enroll in regular university courses available to study abroad students.
+Housing is in on-campus residence halls.

-- Center for Sustainable Development (SFS), Costa Rica
+- SFS Sustainable Development Studies in Atenas, Costa Rica

 - University of Cologne, Cologne, Germany

-- Duke University Marine Lab, Beaufort, North Carolina
+- Duke University Marine Lab in Beaufort, North Carolina

 - The Philadelphia Center

 This program is a unique and valuable 16-week program in the fall or spring semester that allows undergraduates to engage in critical investigations of their own abilities, objectives, and values in order to help discover their personal and professional direction in life.
-It combines city living seminars, academic electives, and internships
+The program combines city living seminars, academic electives, and a required internship.

 - The NY Arts Program